 Ten years ago, I started thrift shopping because I honestly had to.
 My husband was in graduate school, so I provided the only small income we had.
 As a Christian, I knew God would provide for us, but we also had to exercise extreme frugality and responsible simplicity.
 For me, thrifting began with work interview wear and subsequent work uniform scrubs.
 Then, my husband bought a $10 used vacuum with a hose attachment that actually survived until recently!
 It didn't take long for me to be impressed with our thrifting results.
 I've since focused mainly on thrifting clothes, and here's why.

 1. Get Deep Discounts on New or Almost New Items

-If you know your brands and material, you can walk away with high-quality items at sometimes a third of retail cost!
-Have you ever bought a pair of name brand pants that weren't a good fit for you?
+If you know your brands and material, you can walk away with high-quality items at sometimes a third of the retail cost!
+Have you ever bought a pair of name-brand pants that weren't a good fit for you?
 You wore them twice, so they still look new, but you can't return them.
 There are a lot of very gently used clothes like this available.
 You just have to look.

 2. Help the Environment and Keep Products out of Landfills

 Aside from saving money, thrifting is a good way to reduce your environmental impact.
 I bought a used stroller for a great price.
 This kept factories from creating more and allowed a stroller with lots of life left to get used again, instead of getting thrown into a landfill.

 This can include purchasing from individuals via online platforms, garage sales, or local consignment/charity thrift stores.